haquefardeen/awesome-dot/README.md

 - [DotParachain](https://parachains.info/#!) - Get the essential information of every parachain auction.
 - [dot treasury](https://www.dotreasury.com/)- This website focus on creating accountability and transparency of Kusama treasury by providing every details.
 - [polkassembly](https://polkadot.polkassembly.io/)- An open-source platform to vote and discuss governance proposals, motions, and referenda.
 - [talkpolkadot]( https://talkpolkadot.com/)- A media media site dedicated to sharing information on Polkadot related, projects, technology, media and events.
+- [Polkadir](https://polkadir.com/)- Directory for Polkadot, Kusama and Substrate resources.
+-

 ##### Learning
 - Youtube